Smelly Carpet After Cleaning

 But, either due to operator error (usually moving too fast or turning up the water pressure too high), inferior beat up old equipment, or modern cheap equipment, that extraction phase doesn’t get out as much water as it should.
 This over-wetting is also common with the rental machines people rent from the grocery or hardware stores.

 Obviously we’re biased, but you should always get your carpets cleaned by a professional vs. a do it yourself option to avoid these issues.
+Another option is to try using baking soda to deodorize your carpets.

 Drying Carpet After Cleaning

 In addition to extracting the water during a carpet cleaning, you also want to get some air moving.
 Drying carpet after carpet cleaning should always be a focal point to keep things from smelling musty.
+How long it takes for carpet to dry can vary but usually it shouldn’t take more than half a day.

 Use Fans and Carpet Grooming to Help Dry Carpet